danieltamming/danieltamming.github.io/index.md

 #### Goal
 Given a training set with all variables and a test set with only the aggregation variables, predict each of the six metric-percentile pairs on the test set.
 #### Approach
-Weakly predictive numerical variables such as hour and coordinates are used to engineer strongly predictive variables such as "time to rush hour" and "distance from city center".
+Weakly predictive variables such as coordinates, entrance and exit orientation are used to engineer strongly predictive variables such as distance from city center and direction of turn.
 It is observed that dummy encoding of over 10,000 unique intersections would not fit into memory.
 This important feature is kept in the training set by using a [gradient boosted trees library](https://catboost.ai/) that has a novel [encoding method](https://catboost.ai/docs/concepts/algorithm-main-stages_cat-to-numberic.html) for high-cardinality variables.
 Hyperparameter tuning and early stopping are used to ensure that the model fits the data well.
 #### Relevant Links
  - [Data Exploration Notebook](https://www.kaggle.com/dtamming/geotab-exploration/)
  - [Modelling Notebook](https://www.kaggle.com/dtamming/geotab-modelling/)